dead-claudia/thallium/docs/reporters.md

 - `"pass"` - This marks a passing test block.
 The `value` property is `undefined`.
 - `"fail"` - This marks a failing test block.
 The `value` property is the error that was thrown, unmodified.
 - `"pending"` - This marks a pending test block, from `t.testSkip()` or `t.asyncSkip()`.
 The `value` property is `undefined`.
 - `"exit"` - This marks the end of all running tests.
 The `value` property is `undefined`.
-If you need to buffer any events, this marks the end of the stream, so you can start your final processing.
+If you need to buffer any events, this marks the end of the stream (except for possible `"extra"` events), so you can start your final processing.
 - `"extra"` - This marks an extra call to `done` in an asynchronous test.
 The `value` property is an object where `count` denotes how many times `done` was called overall, and `value` denotes the last value the callback was called with.

 Each event has the following properties: